 We have information handouts on our website on a range of topics which we hope you will find helpful.

-These resources are a useful starting point for you explore and help you decide whether counselling might be appropriate for you.
-Please see the Menu box on our homepage.
+These resources are a useful starting point for you to explore and help you to decide whether counselling might be appropriate for you.

-The Counselling Service runs a varied workshop programme throughout the year, on such topics as depression, anxiety, procrastination and exam stress.
-The iCan workshop programme is open to all students and is widely advertised across the university.
-Please see the Menu on our homepage.
+The Counselling Service runs a varied programme - lectures, workshops and courses - throughout the year, on such topics as depression, anxiety, procrastination and exam stress.
+The iCan workshop programme is open to all students and is widely advertised across the University.

-On weekdays we offer short sessions for those who would like immediate support.
+On working days, we offer short sessions for those who would like immediate support.
 The days and times are listed here.
-If you would like to attend, please book by contacting our Administrator on the the day.
+Contact us on the day you want to book a support session.
 Appointments are allocated on a first come first served basis.

 Individual counselling sessions